sajedjalil/Input-Space-Partition-Test-Generator/README.md

 The tester chooses one “base” block from each characteristic.
 Which block and why that block is chosen does not matter for this project.
 Base choice combinations include the base combination (all the base blocks), plus one combination for each other block, swapped in one at a time.
 In our example, this results in 6 combinations:
 [A1,B1,C1] (base block);
 [A1,B1,C2]; [A1,B2,C1]; [A1,B3,C1]; [A2,B1,C1]; [A3,B1,C1]

+## Accessibility
+This software is accessible to screen readers.